Middle East latest: 1 killed and 4 wounded in stabbing attack in Haifa, Israeli officials say

-The attack took place in a bus station, Israeli police said.
-It was not immediately clear who killed the attacker, whose identity was not immediately known.
+The attack took place in a central transit hub, Israeli police said.
+It was not immediately clear who killed the attacker, who police said was an Israeli citizen, without disclosing more details about his identity.

+The attack took place as regional tensions are high surrounding the fate of the ceasefire in Gaza and police said they were treating it as a militant attack.

 Earlier, Eli Bin, head of emergency rescue service Magen David Adom, had told Israeli media that four people were wounded in the stabbing attack and another was critically wounded by gunfire.